 For additional information for faculty and students, program descriptions and accommodations-related services, visit UHV Disability Services website.

-For concerns about discrimination, consider the University of Houston Discrimination and Harassment Policy.
-For questions about the policy, to access services or to discuss the complaint process, contact Rebecca Lake.
+For concerns about discrimination, consider the University of Houston Anti-Discrimination Policy.
+For questions about the policy, to learn about services or to discuss the complaint process, contact Rebecca Lake.

 For additional policy language on technology accessibility, view the Interim University of Houston System Electronic and Information Resources Accessibility Policy.